 2006 - year of publication; presented chronologically on the shelf

-Sometimes the library location is also indicated above the call number (for example GRAD, for the Hatcher Graduate Library, or BUHR, for the Buhr Remote Shelving Facility, or FINE, for the Fine Arts Library).
+Sometimes the library location is also indicated on the book label above the call number (for example GRAD, for the Hatcher Graduate Library, or BUHR, for the Buhr Remote Shelving Facility, or FINE, for the Fine Arts Library).

 When you are looking for a print book in our libraries, always start with the top line of the call number.
 Remember, books are arranged alphabetically by this top line.
 For example, all BR numbers are together, after BP and before BS, and all B’s come after all combinations of A and before all combinations of C, like this: